 As college students head back to classes this fall, the question on their minds is no longer, “Will I be able to connect?”
 Instead, they wonder, “How many of my devices will I be able to connect?”

-With backpacks filled with smartphones, tablets, laptop computers, e-readers, and gaming devices, students at today’s colleges and universities demand wireless connectivity.
+With backpacks filled with smartphones, tablets, laptop computers, e-readers, and gaming devices, students at today’s colleges and universities demand wireless connectivity as an integral piece of their education experience.

 According to the latest “College Explorer” study from re:fuel, the average 18-34 year old college student owns 7 tech devices.
 For this reason, colleges and universities are leading the deployments of enterprise mobility.
 In order to woo the next generation of students, higher education schools are finding it necessary to have a strong mobility infrastructure.